typst/packages/packages/preview/anatomy/0.1.0/sample.typ

 #rect(inset: 1em)[
   *Remark*: To typeset CJK text, adopting font's ascender/descender as `top-edge`/`bottom-edge` makes more sense in some cases.
-As for most CJK fonts, the difference between ascender and descender height will be exact 1em.
+As for most CJK fonts, the difference between ascender and descender heights will be exact 1em.

   Tested with `metrics(54pt, "Hiragino Mincho ProN", "テレタイプ端末")`: